tomleary/tomleary/README.md

 ### Greetings! 👋

 My name is Tom.
-I'm an English teacher and data analyst from Atlanta, Georgia and currently living in Mexico City.
+I'm a data analyst from Atlanta, Georgia.
 I'm a TEFL-certified ESL teacher with ten years of experience.
 Computers have been a hobby of mine for a long time and I'm now hoping to transition into a full-time tech career.

 I have many other interests, as well: jazz, history, literature, board games, current events, weightlifting, etc, etc.